gmnikhil/Nikcodes10/README.md

 📫 I’m currently experimenting with some of the prominent technologies and tools in `web and app development`.

-🌱 Learning `the art of co-existence`.
+🌱 I'm also learning `the art of co-existence`.

 👯 I’m looking to collaborate with all like-minded people with a keen desire to `learn`.